Kaltsoon/nosql/material/3-mongo-operations.md

     }
 ```

-Read the [Embedded Data Versus References](https://www.mongodb.com/docs/manual/data-modeling/concepts/embedding-vs-references/) guide.
-Then, let's consider how we could implement the relationship between the `authors` and the `books` collection in our database using a reference.
+Let's consider how we could implement the relationship between the `authors` and the `books` collection in our database using a reference.
 Let's assume that we have the following documents in the `authors` collection:

 | \_id                                 | name                        | birth_year | nationality |
 | ------------------------------------ | --------------------------- | ---------- | ----------- |